ska-sa/aiokatcp/doc/migration.rst

   sent.
 - :exc:`AsyncReply` is gone.
 All request handlers are asynchronous now.
 If you need to serialise access to the device, use asyncio locks.
-- The kattypes types (:class:`Int` etc) have been replaced by plain Python types and a type registration system.
-The discrete type has been replaced by enums.
-- In katcp-python, addresses were represented as a tuple of a string and an integer.
-In aiokatcp, it is a full-blown class (:class:`~aiokatcp.core.Address`) and the host part uses the :mod:`ipaddress` module.
 - Instead of :meth:`add_sensor` and so on, there is a :attr:`.DeviceServer.sensors` attribute that behaves like either a dictionary or a set.